uboslinux/ubos-docs/sphinx/users/faq.rst

 -----------

 You should be able to do all typical systems administration with the ``shepherd`` account.
-It is permitted to perform ``sudo <cmd>`` for those commands that require root privileges, but no more, in order to cut down on inadvertent changes that will get in the way of UBOS' way of doing things.
-So: "This is not the account you are looking for."
+This account is permitted to perform ``sudo <cmd>`` for those commands that require root privileges, but no more, in order to cut down on inadvertent changes that will get in the way of UBOS' way of doing things.
+So: "Root is not the account you are looking for."

 However, if you insist, there are two easy ways of getting root:

 * On a system where you have access to the console, you can simply log into the console as ``root``.
 By default, there is no password.
 (The assumption is that if somebody has physical access to your Raspberry Pi, game is over anyway, security-wise).
-* As user ``shepherd``, invoke ``sudo bash``.
+* As user ``shepherd``, invoke ``su`` or ``sudo bash``.
 This will give you a root shell.

 I want to run ssh on a non-standard port
 ----------------------------------------

 Some people like to run the ssh daemon on a non-standard port, in the hope that fewer attackers on the open internet probe it.
-Note that by default, UBOS only accepts public-key based authentication, not password-based authentication, so it's far less likely that anybody can guess your credentials.
+Note that by default, UBOS only accepts public-key based authentication, not password-based authentication, so it's not very likely that anybody can guess your credentials even if they try many times.

 But if you'd like to run the ssh daemon on a non-standard port anyway, do this: